langurmonkey/website-source/content/blog/2021/viltrox-ef-fx1-review.md

 ## Build quality

 The adapter is very well built.
 It feels durable and sturdy and it fits into the X mount perfectly.
-Canon lenses attach to the other end equally as handsomely.
+Canon lenses attach to the other end equally as tightly.
 There is absolutely no wobbling once both the adapter and the lens have 'clicked'.
 It is made of metal with surface plating treatment and has a Micro-USB port to upgrade the firmware.
 It supports auto focus, aperture adjustment from the camera and EXIF data transmission.

 {{< fig src="/photo-gallery/media/small/gear/viltrox-ef-fx1-standing.jpg" link="http://wwwstaff.ari.uni-heidelberg.de/gaiasandbox/personal/images/gallery/gear/viltrox-ef-fx1-standing.jpg" title="The Viltrox EF-FX1 standing on the tripod mount.
 Note the Micro-USB port in the inner ring." width="50%" class="fig-center" loading="lazy" >}}